li-yichen/homemade-avery-ucsb-linker/README.md

 ## dependencies \*<|:-)
   none for beep.js.
   if you'd like to generate a new list of journals with python, jsonmaker.py requires: pandas, json, os.

-## versions log \*<|:-)
-<sub>despite the large version numbers, the code itself did not change very drastically, the developer moved too fast and broke stuff</sub>
-v1.4: previous 3 contained too many typos
-v1.5: added toolbar button and popup!
-v1.6: fixed typo in popup link v1.7: fixed many other typos
-v1.8: fixed even more typos and updated the lists of journals
 # thank you for visiting this page \*<|:-3
 <img src="../master/large.png" alt="alt text: icon of extension as large photo, white on dark gray emoticon of santa hat">